 A pacemaker is a small device that helps the heart beat at a regular rhythm and rate.
-The doctor places the pacemaker inside the body (implantation) during a surgical procedure.
+It can send electrical pulses if the heart is beating too slowly or skipping beats or if the heart’s chambers are not squeezing in sync.
+A doctor places the pacemaker inside the body (implantation).

-A defibrillator (implantable cardioverter defibrillator, or ICD) is similar to a pacemaker, but it sends electrical shocks to the heart if the heart stops beating or beats in a disorganized way (chaotically).
-A defibrillator is also placed inside the body during a surgical procedure.
+A defibrillator (implantable cardioverter defibrillator, or ICD) is similar to a pacemaker.
+It sends electrical shocks to the heart if the heart beats in a disorganized way (chaotically).
+A defibrillator is also placed inside the body by a doctor.

 When do we arrive for the appointment?